plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 By default, the generator uses `IssueFound.errorMessage`, making it suitable for Field Error Displays.
 Pass `true` for `useSummaryMessage` to use `summaryMessage` for a Validation Summary.
 When `summaryMessage` is not supplied, the generator falls back to `errorMessage`.

-The following functions are also available in the companion [`building-client-validation-ui.ts`](building-client-validation-ui.ts) file:
+The following functions are also available in the companion [`jivs-simpledom.ts`](jivs-simpledom.ts) file:

 ```ts
 export const severityNames: Array<string | null> = [